GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 4. How do we convert AWS Glue job runtime into AWS Glue DPU-hours?
 5. How do we convert AWS Glue DPU-hours into the actual cost in USD?

-# 1. What is the main driver for AWS Glue price?
+# 1. What is the main driver for AWS Glue cost?
 AWS Glue cost structure is mainly driven by Data Processing Units (DPUs).
 DPUs provide the computation power necessary to execute ETL (Extract, Transform, Load) operations of Glue.
 A DPU consists of 4 vCPUs and 16 GB of memory.
 AWS Glue is billed on hourly usage which has a average standard rate of $0.44 per DPU-hour.

 # 2. What is the API to use to get the data related to AWS Glue cost?